Engin-Boot/pong-stage-prajyotture/Stage0/Game_Crash.md

 ### Scenario:Game Crash due to drivers

-Give-The pong game is strting to load
+  Give-The pong game is starting to load

-When-THe drivers or software version of game is not compatible to the current mode Then-Ask permission to update the driver and after update restart the game again
+  When-THe drivers or software version of game is not compatible to the current mode

+  Then-Ask permission to update the driver and after update restart the game again